SergeySatskiy/codimension/README.md

   * Ran and debugged script may have IO redirected to IDE
   * Main editor navigation bar
   * On-the-fly generation of the program control flow diagram

-### Planned features (not in priority order):

-  * Classes diagram with jumps to the code
-  * TODO tab
-  * Bookmarks
-  * Refactoring support
-  * Print / print preview for various windows
-  * Ability to tear off / merge editor windows
-  * Sphinx integration
-  * Code coverage